corona-warn-app/cwa-server/docs/SUBMISSION.md

 `disable-ssl-client-postgres`                     | Disables SSL with a pinned certificate for the connection to the postgres.
 `disable-ssl-client-verification`                 | Disables SSL with a pinned certificate for the connection to the verification server.
 `disable-ssl-client-verification-verify-hostname` | Disables the verification of the SSL hostname for the connection to the verification server.

+Please refer to the inline comments in the base `application.yaml` configuration file for further details on the configuration properties impacted by the above profiles.